pascalkuthe/OpenVAF/README.md

 ## General Build Instructions

 OpenVAF requires rust/cargo 1.63 (best installed with [rustup](https://rustup.rs/)).
-Furthermore, LLVM-14 development libraries and toolchain are required.
+Furthermore, the LLVM-14 development libraries are required.
-Older or newever versions are not supported and will produce compilation errors.
+Older or newever versions of LLVM are not supported.
-Newer version might work, however OpenVAF directly uses some internals of the `lld-linker` that may change between versions.
-OpenVAF requires the following components of the LLVM toolchain:

-- llvm-ar/llvm-link/llvm-dlltool
-- clang/clang-cl
-- lld development libraries
-- LLVM development libraries

-On fedora 37 these can be installed with `sudo dnf install llvm-devel lld-devel`.
-On debian based distros the [llvm provided packages](https://apt.llvm.org/) can be used instead.
+On debian based distros the [llvm provided packages](https://apt.llvm.org/) can be used.
 Windows developers must compile LLVM themselves.

 Once all dependencies are satisfied you can build the entire project by running: